shishirraven/PHP-Essential-Training/day1/readme.md

 Once Library is kept you need to speicify.
 - SQL Connection
 - SQL Query
-- No of Records Per Page you want to list
+- Number of Records Per Page you want to list

 And the Library automatically returns
 An Array that you can Loop using foreach.